Pre and Post Award Administration Unit

 Federal regulation regarding public health service (PHS) funds mandates training, disclosure, and proposal/award management requirements.
 Supplemental disclosure forms must be submitted by PIs submitting applications for funding consideration.
 A list of PHS funded agencies is found within OVPR.

-MULTI-SCHOOL ROUTING
+MULTI-SCHOOL COLLABORATION

 PROPOSAL REVIEW & SPONSOR SUBMISSION